Dunnes Stores: 2000s–2010s

 By March 2000, Dunnes had some 119 outlets, with 81 in the Republic of Ireland, 26 in Northern Ireland, 9 in Great Britain and 3 in Spain.

 Dunnes expanded into the Scottish market in 2000, opening a shop in Glasgow.
-It announced its intention to boost the number of Dunnes stores in the United Kingdom by up to 25, by 2005.
+It announced its intention to expand its presence in the United Kingdom by up to 25 shops by 2005.

-In 2000, the business re-opened its unit on South Great George's Street in Dublin, this time as a grocery shop in a new format, adapting the American-style convenience store concept for the Dublin market.
-By 2001, the company had opened a second store featuring the smaller format and had registered a new subsidiary name, Better Value Conveniently Yours Ltd., in what some observers saw as the company's intent on expanding its convenience store operations.
-In the meantime, Dunnes continued to open new stores, bringing its total to 125 stores.
+In 2000, the business re-opened its unit on South Great George's Street in Dublin, this time as a grocery shop in a new format, adapting the American-style convenience shop concept for the Dublin market.
+By 2001, the company had opened a second shop featuring the smaller format and had registered a new subsidiary name, Better Value Conveniently Yours Ltd., in what some observers interpreted as an intention to expand its convenience shop operations.
+In the meantime, Dunnes continued to open new shops, bringing its total to 125.
 It opened its 126th shop on Henry Street in Limerick on 20 November 2001, again with a focus on convenience, "heat and eat", products in its grocery shop on the ground floor, with its drapery department located upstairs.

 In 2003, the Irish government appointed an authorised officer to look into Dunnes Stores' records.
-While the results of that investigation were to remain private, it nevertheless represented a new intrusion for the company's carefully guarded privacy.
+While the results of that investigation were to remain private, it represented a new intrusion for the company's carefully guarded privacy.
 That same desire for privacy had reportedly led the company to quash a story slated to appear about Dunnes Stores in the Irish Independent, which allegedly chose not to run the story in order to safeguard the yearly €1.6 million in advertising revenues provided by Dunnes Stores.

 In 2007, Dunnes refurbished its shop at Henry Street, Dublin.
-Also in 2007, architect Arthur Gibney & Partners designed a large commercial development on South Great George's Street, Dublin as Headquarters for Dunnes Stores, which entailed the removal of some buildings and facade retention of several others, including the former Dunlop Factory on Stephen Street, and the Connolly Shoes building.
+The same year, architect Arthur Gibney & Partners designed a large commercial development on South Great George's Street, Dublin as a headquarters for the business, which entailed the removal of some buildings and facade retention of several others, including the former Dunlop Factory on Stephen Street, and the Connolly Shoes building.
 The building has a dramatic glass corner atrium leading to an internal street through the development.
 The facade to George's Street respects existing building heights.

 In 2011, rival Superquinn, which had positioned itself at the upper end of the grocery market, was acquired from receivership by Musgrave Group, and all of its supermarkets were rebranded as SuperValu in 2014.

-In 2015, Dunnes acquired the retail operations of James Whelan butchers, as well as the Café Sol chain.

-The company owns 50% of the Asian fast-food chain, Neon.
+In 2015, Dunnes acquired the retail operations of James Whelan butchers.
+They also acquired the Café Sol chain in the same year, which includes itself, Baxter & Greene and 50% of the Asian fast-food chain, Neon.